edsinclair/git-pair/README.md

                                          author's name.
 You can specify one or more authors.

     Current config:
-         Author list: Adam McCrea
+         Author list: Adam McCrea <amccrea@example.org>
-                      Jon Distad
+                      Jon Distad <jdistad@example.net>

+         Pair email: devs@edgecase.com

       Current author: Jon Distad + Adam McCrea
-       Current email: devs+jd+am@edgecase.com
+       Current email: devs+jd+am@example.com

 ## How does it work?

 The list of authors is maintained in the global git configuration file.
 The current author is set in the git configuration local to the project.
-The email address for a pair will be generated using the first author's email domain and the initials separated by a '+' will precede the '@'.
+The email address for a pair will be generated using the first author's email domain part and the address local parts separated by a '+' will precede the '@'.

-Alternatively you can specify an email address to be used for pair commits.
+You can specify a 'pair' email address to be used in which case the local part will be followed by each author's initials separated by a '+' will be used to form the local part of the pair email address.
+Alternatively if you leave off the local part and specify the pair email address as '@domain.tld' the local part for the pair email will be composed of the local part for each author's email address.

+Examples with the git pair email set:

+If the git pair email is: devs@example.com Then pair email address will be devs+am+jd@example.com If the git pair email is: @example.com Then pair email address will be amccrea+jdistad@example.com

-For example: if you specify pair@example.net the pair email address will be pair+aa+bb@example.net
+Examples without the git pair email set:

+First author is Adam McCrea.
+Then pair email address will be amccrea+jdistad@example.org First author is Jon Disatd.
+Then pair email address will be jdistad@+amccrea@example.net

 ## About this version